-Richard Stoddert Ewell (1817-1872) – A career United States Army officer and a general during the Civil War, he achieved fame as a senior commander under Stonewall Jackson and Robert E. Lee.
+Richard Stoddert Ewell was a career United States Army officer and a general during the Civil War who achieved fame as a senior commander under Stonewall Jackson and Robert E. Lee.
 He fought effectively through much of the war, but, his legacy has been clouded by controversies over his actions at the Battle of Gettysburg and at the Battle of Spotsylvania Court House.

 The grandson of the first U.S. Secretary of the Navy, Richard Stoddert Ewell was born on February 8, 1817, in Georgetown, District of Columbia.
 His military career got off to a strong start with his graduation from the United Military Academy ranking thirteenth in his class.
 Prior to the Civil War, he served both as a first lieutenant with the 1st U.S. Dragoons and a captain in the Mexican-American War, and he carried that early success with him into the Virginia Provisional Army, being appointed a colonel upon his enlistment in May 1861, and then promoted to brigadier general in the Confederate army just a month later.

 In January 1862, he was promoted to major general and, while serving under General Thomas “Stonewall” Jackson, served with distinction during the Seven Days’ Battles of Gaines’ Mill and Malvern Hill before losing part of his leg during the opening action of the Second Battle of Manassas in August 1862.